We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Cuzco.
-Flights in the afternoon are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Cuzco.
+Flights at midday are usually the most expensive.

 Cuzco is a historic Peruvian city that draws millions of tourists each year due to its unique location, colonial architecture and ancient monuments.
 Nestled in the Andes Mountains at a height of 11,200 ft (3,400 m), it’s a picturesque city that was once the capital of the Inca Empire.
 At its centre is the Plaza de Armas, the main square dominated by Spanish colonial buildings and great cathedrals that provide a beautiful backdrop for the bustling restaurants, bars and markets.
 This small city can be explored on foot and is full of shops selling colourful handicrafts and souvenirs.
 Here visitors can sample local delicacies like alpaca and guinea pig or purchase bright woven goods in the traditional Peruvian style.
 Cuzco’s close proximity to major Inca sights is one of the reasons why so many visitors stay here.
 By far the most famous of these is Machu Picchu, a lost Inca city atop a mountain peak that was only rediscovered in 1911.
 This UNESCO World Heritage Site is in a challenging location, but you can access the ruins by booking with a tour company, travelling by train or attempting the Inca Trail on foot.
 Other significant Inca sites within the area include Ollantaytambo, the ruins of a religious centre and fortress, and Saksaywaman, a walled complex on the edge of the city.
 For the curious traveller, Cuzco offers the unique experience of becoming immersed in traditional Peruvian life, both ancient and modern and the opportunity to see some of the most isolated ancient monuments in the world.